SEC v. Goldman Sachs

 SEC v.
 Goldman, Sachs & Co., 10 civ 3229 (S.D.N.Y.
-2010), was a case in the United States District Court for the Southern District of New York, brought by the U.S. Securities and Exchange Commission (SEC) against Goldman, Sachs (GS&Co.) and Fabrice Tourre, a GS&Co. employee, relating to the synthetic collateralized debt obligation (CDO), ABACUS 2007-AC1, for securities fraud.
-To settle these SEC charges, GS&Co agreed to pay a civil penalty of $550 million and acknowledged that its marketing materials for ABACUS 2007-AC1 contained incomplete information.
+2010), was a case in the United States District Court for the Southern District of New York, brought by the U.S. Securities and Exchange Commission (SEC) against Goldman, Sachs & Co.
+(GS&Co.) and Fabrice Tourre, a GS&Co. employee, relating to the synthetic collateralized debt obligation (CDO), ABACUS 2007-AC1 (“ABACUS”), for securities fraud.
+To settle these SEC charges, GS&Co agreed to pay a civil penalty of $550 million and acknowledged that its marketing materials for ABACUS contained incomplete information.
 The court approved the settlement.

 History

-The SEC filed a complaint with the United States District Court for the Southern District of New York on April 16, 2010 against GS&Co and Fabrice Tourre, an employee of GS&Co.
+The SEC filed a complaint with the United States District Court for the Southern District of New York on April 16, 2010 against GS&Co. and Fabrice Tourre, an employee of GS&Co.
 The complaint charged the defendants with securities fraud regarding their synthetic collateralized debt obligation (CDO).
-The synthetic CDO in question was ABACUS 2007-AC1, tied to subprime residential mortgage-backed securities.
-The SEC alleged that GS&Co misrepresented the role ACA Management LLC ("ACA") played in selecting the CDO's reference portfolio.
+The synthetic CDO in question was ABACUS, tied to subprime residential mortgage-backed securities.
+The SEC alleged that GS&Co. misrepresented the role ACA Management LLC ("ACA") played in selecting the CDO's reference portfolio.